JScott/buddy/README.md

 Root access is needed for storing logs and for `watcher.rb` to run `arp-scan -l`.

+You must configure a `mail.yaml` with `mail.yaml.example` as a template.

 ```
 bundle install
 sudo mkdir /run/buddy